 Why is my tax refund so low?

-Over 14 million tax returns will be lodged in Australia this year – and for many of these taxpayers the best part of the process is the possibility of getting a big refund.
-The average tax refund in 2022 for self-preparers was $2,576 and the average refund for tax agent clients was $3,550.
-In other words, tax agent clients got nearly $1,000 in additional refunds.
+Over 15 million tax returns will be lodged in Australia this year – and for many of these taxpayers the best part of the process is the possibility of getting a big refund.

-Here we’ll answer the four biggest questions about tax returns this year:
+Here we’ll answer the three biggest questions about tax returns this year:

-What will happen to my tax refund in 2024?
+What will happen to my tax refund this year?

 What should I do if my tax refund is lower than I expected?